taiman9/Deep-learning/Autoencoder-PCA/README.md

 ## Description

 In this project, I implement two versions of sparse Autoencoders using Numpy and Pytorch respectively to evaluate natural images and MNIST digits.
 I also implement Principal Component Analysis.
-Please view the **Implementation** section in the *autoencoder-pca.pdf* file for project details and the *Report.pdf* file for implementation results.
+Implementation details are given below and can also be found in the *Implementation* section in the **autoencoder-pca.pdf** file.
+Please view the *Report.pdf* file for implementation results.

 ## Implementation